dcplaya/kube-rclone/README.md

 ## Setup
 The setup guide will help you get rclone running as a Daemonset on Kubernetes.

-1. Add the contents of the `rclone.conf` file into `files/rclone.conf`
+1. Add the contents of the `rclone.conf` into the values of the helm chart
 2. Deploy the kube-rclone chart with the correct remote and path defined from the `rclone.conf` file

 ```bash